Sign up for the KDAB Newsletter

-An over-the-air (OTA) update capability is an increasingly critical part of any embedded product to close cybersecurity vulnerabilities, allow just-in-time product rollouts, stomp out bugs, and deliver new features.
+An over-the-air (OTA) update capability is an increasingly critical part of any embedded device to close cybersecurity vulnerabilities, allow just-in-time product rollouts, stomp out bugs, and deliver new features.
 We’ve talked about some of the key structural elements that go into an embedded OTA architecture before.
 But what about the back end?
 Let’s address some of those considerations now.

 The ideal of a constant Internet connection is more aspiration than reality for many embedded devices.
 Sporadic connections, costly cellular or roaming charges, and limited bandwidth are common hurdles.
 These conditions necessitate smart management of update payloads and robust retry strategies that can withstand interruptions, resuming where they left off without getting locked in a continually restarting update cycle.